Emerson Windy: Philanthropy

 In 2013 Emerson Windy went to New York City to record the video for "On My Way Downtown" to officially launch his #STOPHOMELESSNESS Campaign.
 DoSomething.org interviewed Emerson Windy to hear about the activities he and his late mother would take part in—one of them to raise awareness of the issue of homelessness and his desire to help others.

 Windy stays active in the community working with non profits like “Im My Own Blessing” in March 2014, over the course of two days, making sandwiches and distributing them to the hungry.
-Partnering with local radio station Magic 92.5, and Cruise For The Cause Emerson donated from his own collection a fully restored 1963 Chevy Impala which was auctioned off to a listener.
+Partnering with local radio station Magic 92.5, and Cruise For The Cause Emerson donated from his own collection a fully restored 1963 Chevrolet Impala which was auctioned off to a listener.
 The money raised was donated to The Emilio Nares Foundation who support families that have children with cancer.

 Emerson is currently working on his web series The CHRONICles of Weedman Windy which strives to educate and redefine the benefits cannabis offers with a release for mid 2015.